 Wearable devices

 In brief, a wearable device can be described as electronic technology which can be worn on the body, without the need of holding it (cf. Tehrani & Andrew 2014).
-Over the last years, there was a vast amount of newly presented wearable devices, ranging from smart glasses like the Google Glass to smart watches, like Apple’s iWatch.
+Over the last years, there has been a vast amount of newly presented wearable devices, ranging from smart glasses like the Google Glass to smart watches, like Apple’s iWatch.
 While watches do not meet the requirements for being a part of a remote support applications due to the lack of a camera and a significantly limited screen size, smart glasses, on the other hand, can be employed to be used in such a setting.
 They have a limited screen size compared to tablets but come with the substantial advantage that the worker can perform tasks using both hands.

 Huang et al. (2013) propose an alternative to the previously described devices, as they are rather targeting the consumer market than specific industries and environments.
 Their solution consists of a common safety helmet that is equipped with a camera capturing the visual field of the worker, a near-eye display as well as a microphone and headphones for speech communication with the helper.
-They decided to use a near-eye display because it enables users to keep a clear view of the surrounding environment, which is particularly important in safety-critical settings like production factories. (cf. Huang et al. 2013).
+They decided to use a near-eye display because it enables users to keep a clear view of the surrounding environment, which is particularly important in safety-critical settings like production factories (cf. Huang et al. 2013).

 Software